Imperfect quantum networks with tailored resource states: Conclusions and outlook

 We have argued that the 1D cluster as a resource state is a building block for higher-dimensional clusters.
 However, to fully unleash the possibilities of EBQNs, considering higher-dimensional clusters is crucial, as the large connectivity of these clusters allows for parallel target states (this is limited in the one-dimensional instance).
 Nonetheless, establishing parallel connections in EBQNs is at its early stages, and only results in the noiseless case have been studied \cite{freund_routing}, which makes it even more appealing to study in an imperfect setting as the one we use here.
 Nevertheless, in order to consider time-dependent noise with these states, the proposed protocols must be adapted to include network routing \cite{Caleffi2017, hahn_quantum_2019, leung_butterfly, gyongyosi2017entanglement} (which is not needed for the one-dimensional instance), since choosing the shortest path in high-dimensional clusters in an asymmetric setting is not trivial.
 Moreover, network routing can also be required to expand the local protocol, e.g., considering that each node only knows about the nodes classically connected to it.
+Additional networking aspects, such as which requests of target states can be fulfilled simultaneously, would need to be considered in this case.

 Besides considering high-dimensional clusters, one can also investigate other families of graph states, e.g., tree states, which have been shown to have extremely good behavior under depolarizing noise \cite{morruiz2023influence} at the cost of destroying large parts of the cluster.
 Moreover, when considering other entanglement topologies one might also want to change the geometry of the network and explore other possibilities of the network protocols.
 Note that our approach can be used as an inspiration for these new protocols and, moreover, our simulation tools can be freely used to analyze them.